natrontech/gcp-mysql-backup/README.md

 ## Contact Information

-For help or issues, please submit an issue to the project's GitHub repository or contact the maintainer at `support@natron.io`.
+For help or issues related to this project, please submit an issue to our GitHub repository or contact the maintainer at `support@natron.io`.

-### Notes on the README

-- **Detailed Instructions**: The README provides instructions on how to use the Docker image, including environment variables, volume mappings, and running the container.
-- **Example Commands**: Commands for running the container both locally and within a Kubernetes environment are given to ease the usage.
-- **Contribution Guidelines**: Encouraging contributions helps in the growth and maintenance of the project.
-- **License**: It's important to specify a license if the project is open source.
-This governs how the project can be used and modified by others.